nocapro/relaycode-tui/docs/flow.todo.md

 1. add new screen states to debug menu for initialization screen where github is not yet initialized for current working directory... so user can click to let relaycode initialize it

-2. add new screen states to debug menu for splash screen where there is new update to install...
+2. add new screen states to debug menu for splash screen where the auto new update install is failed and need user intervention

-===
+=== DONE

 1. add cwd and current active git branch info in dashboard screen
 2. review screen: we also need git commit message in content, not only prompt and reasoning